PrinceCuet77/All-about-react-js-18-and-projects/03-advanced-react/TUTORIAL.md

 - returns an array with two elements: the current state value, and a function that we can use to update the state
 - accepts default value as an argument
 - state update triggers re-render
+- the value will be preserved between re-render

 ```js
 import { useState } from 'react';